sonatype-nexus-community/contribute.sonatype.com/content/en/docs/community_roles/admin.md

 ## How to Become an Organization Admin

-Organization Admins are selected from the Sonatype OSPO and are entrusted with the responsibility of overseeing the GitHub organization's logistics.
+Organization Admins are selected from the Sonatype <abbr title="Open Source Program Office">OSPO</abbr> and are entrusted with the responsibility of overseeing the GitHub organization's logistics.
 This role is reserved for those who have demonstrated exceptional leadership and a deep understanding of the project ecosystem.

 Organization Admins manage permissions, enforce policies, and ensure that this organization remains a secure and collaborative environment.
-With a maximum of three Organization Admins at any time, this role requires a proven track record of dedication, trustworthiness, and strategic vision within the open-source community.
+With a maximum of **three** Organization Admins at any time, this role requires a proven track record of dedication, trustworthiness, and strategic vision within the open-source community.

 {{% alert %}}